-Objective 1: Finalize the project design within 1 year of grant agreement signing
+Objective 1: Finalize the project design within 2 years of grant agreement signing

-Objective 2: Construct the living shoreline within 3 years of the grant agreement signing
+Objective 2: Develop methodology for shoreline designs that incorporate enhanced flood reduction within three years of grant agreement signing

 Outline a plan of action laying out the scope and detail of how the proposed work will be accomplished with a timeline identifying expected completion dates.
 Determine milestones for the project that will be used to track progress.
 Explain what deliverables can be expected at each milestone, and what the final project deliverables will be.
 Identify other project partners